laurencelundblade/QCBOR/README.md

 Except for the crypto library set up, t_cose is very portable and should largely just work in any environment.
 It needs a few standard libraries and [QCBOR](https://github.com/laurencelundblade/QCBOR) (which is also very portable).
-Hence the rest of this section is about crypto library set up.
+Hence most of this section is about crypto library set up.

+### QCBOR

+If QCBOR is installed in /usr/local, then the makefiles should find it.
+If not then QCBOR may need to be downloaded.
+The makefiles can be modified to reference it other than in /usr/local.

-### Currently Supported Libraries
+### Supported Cryptographic Libraries

 Here's three crypto library configurations that are supported.
 Others can be added with relative ease.